mcraiha/spine-unity-docs/Getting Started.md

 1. Import the unitypackage (you can double-click on it and Unity will open it).
 1. Go to the `Examples\Getting Started` folder in the Project panel.
 Open and examine those Unity Scene files in order.
 Make sure you read the text in the scene, check out the inspector and open the relevant sample scripts.

-> If you're not familiar with programming in C# and using Unity in general, we recommend watching the [official Unity Tutorials](http://unity3d.com/learn/tutorials) first.
-The [Interface Essentials](http://unity3d.com/learn/tutorials/topics/interface-essentials) and then [Scripting](http://unity3d.com/learn/tutorials/topics/interface-essentials) topics are a good place to start.
-Their Animation topic is not directly applicable to Spine-Unity so there's no need to learn that to know how to use Spine-Unity.

-> Spine-Unity is built on top of Spine-C# ([spine-csharp](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-csharp)).

 > The **Spine-Unity** runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data in [Unity](http://unity3d.com/) engine.
+>
 > Spine-Unity works in Unity without the need for any other plugins.
 But it also works with [2D Toolkit](http://www.unikronsoftware.com/2dtoolkit/) and can render skeletons using TK2D's texture atlas system.
 To enable this, open Unity's `Preferences...` and under the `Spine` tab, you can enable TK2D.
+>
+> If you are not familiar with programming in C# and using Unity in general, we recommend watching the [official Unity Tutorials](http://unity3d.com/learn/tutorials) first.
+The [Interface Essentials](http://unity3d.com/learn/tutorials/topics/interface-essentials) and then [Scripting](http://unity3d.com/learn/tutorials/topics/interface-essentials) topics are a good place to start.
+Their Animation topic is not directly applicable to Spine-Unity so there's no need to learn that to know how to use Spine-Unity.
+>
+> Spine-Unity is built on top of Spine-C# ([spine-csharp](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-csharp)).

+## Sample Code
+After you have imported the latest unitypackage, go to the `Examples\Getting Started` folder in the Project panel.

+Open and examine those Unity Scene files in order.
+Make sure you read the text in the scene, check out the inspector and open the relevant sample scripts.

+Those will cover the basics of playing animations and posing characters.

+Visit the [Spine-Unity forum](http://esotericsoftware.com/forum/viewforum.php?f=12) for more information.

 ## Bringing Your Spine Assets Into Your Project
 ### Exporting from Spine